 Child and Adolescent Services

+Youth mental health issues are on the rise, from trauma to depression.
+Our well-trained staff specialize in the unique needs of youth, helping them learn to thrive in childhood and as they transition to adulthood.
 At Oaklawn, we put a special emphasis on including the family, as we believe this is the best and most effective approach for long-term success.
+Our programs and services include:

 Our psychiatric services team includes psychiatrists, nurse practitioners and psychiatric nurses who oversee medical treatment.
 These services include: